Thank you for reading our post, please rate this article at the end.

 Among the boating accidents that occur, falling overboard is a major one.
 According to a 2019 report by Cruise Lines International Association, approximately 19 people go overboard on cruises and ferries every year.

 While that’s not a large number, why take the risk and fall in the odds?
+Let’s go over this quick guide to know everything about such a situation.

 Common Reasons for Falling Overboard

-Ships are built with two primary factors in mind – purpose, and safety.
+Ships are built with two primary factors in mind – purpose and safety.
 You may know how scary and dominating the waters can get.
 Thus, as long as you don’t test your safety limits, you will be able to maximize the boat’s safety features.

 Among the most common causes of falling overboard is standing up.
 This may sound silly, but it is true.
-Balance in a boat is crucial, be it of people or gears.
+Balance in a boat is crucial, be it of people or gear.
 The waves and motion can cause one to lose balance and fall overboard.

 So try to remain seated and only stand up if it’s necessary.